 4.2.1.2 Comparison of materials by different procedures should be avoided because test parameters of specimen dimensions and crosshead velocity determine outcome.
 Changes in the parameter levels will produce different results for the same material.

-Note 1: It is usual to find tensile strength increasing significantly with increasing crosshead velocity.
+Note 1: It is usual to find breaking strength increasing significantly with increasing crosshead velocity.

 4.2.2 When identity of material characterisation is of interest, the test method should be performed on a specimen cut from within the sample material boundaries using a sharp razor cutter, such as defined in Section 5.

 Note 2: Some of the traditional tools for specimen preparation must be avoided when backing is comprised of thin plastic sheeting.
 These include chopping dies and sample cutters operating on a shearing principal.
-The reason for this restraint is that edges sufficiently ragged and damaged resulting from shearing or chopping can cause tearing to occur before the true tensile strength level is reached.
+The reason for this restraint is that edges sufficiently ragged and damaged resulting from shearing or chopping can cause tearing to occur before the true breaking strength level is reached.
 Tapes with fibrous backings may be cut to satisfactory specimens with these tools.

-Note 3: Elongation measurements become difficult to perform on stretchy materials (greater than 200 % ultimate elongation) when the ratio of specimen length to width is small (approaching 2).
+Note 3: Elongation measurements become difficult to perform on stretchy materials (greater than 200 % ultimate elongation) or when the ratio of specimen length to width is small (approaching 2).
 The results show high variability and do not allow for practical use of this information except when one wishes to demonstrate large differences between materials.

 5. Apparatus

-5.1 Tension Tester – A constant rate of extension (CRE) type with a capacity such that the maximum expected specimen strength does not exceed 90 % of its normal limit.
+5.1 Tension Tester – A constant-rate-of-extension (CRE) type with a capacity such that the maximum expected specimen strength does not exceed 90 % of its normal limit.
 The tester shall have two clamps with centres in the same plane, parallel with the direction of the motion of the stressing clamp, and so aligned that they will hold the specimen wholly in the same plane; a means of moving the stressing clamp at a uniform rate of (5.0 ± 0.2) mm/s and a device for recording the load.
 The instrument shall be calibrated to an accuracy of 0.5 % of full scale and the scale used for any test shall be such that the test level falls within 20 to 80 % of full scale.

 5.1.1 Test information should be recorded by such a means that it will be available for use during calculations (see Section 11).